Abu Dhabi's ADNOC Gas signs 2-yr LNG supply deal with Japan's JERA

-KUALA LUMPUR, Oct 18 (Reuters) - Abu Dhabi's ADNOC Gas ADNOCGAS.AD and Japan's JERA Global Markets signed a liquefied natural gas (LNG) agreement valued between $500-700 million, the companies said in statements on Wednesday.
+Oct 18 (Reuters) - Abu Dhabi's ADNOC Gas ADNOCGAS.AD and Japan's JERA Global Markets signed a liquefied natural gas (LNG) agreement valued between $500-700 million, the companies said on Wednesday.

-JERA Global Markets, a trading subsidiary of JERA Co Inc, said the contracted LNG volumes will be supplied from ADNOC Gas' Das Project and will be delivered to JERA Global Markets' global supply portfolio.
+JERA Global Markets, a joint venture trading unit of Japan's JERA and France's EDF Trading, said the contracted LNG volumes will be supplied from ADNOC Gas' Das Project and will be delivered to JERA Global Markets' global supply portfolio.

 The contract duration is for two years from 2024 and ADNOC Gas will deliver six cargoes per year - or about 400,000 metric tons - on a delivered-ex-ship (DES) basis to Japan, said a spokesperson at JERA in Tokyo.

-ADNOC Gas, in August, signed a five-year deal to supply LNG to Japan Petroleum Exploration Co (Japex).
+ADNOC Gas said it has signed LNG supply deals worth between $9.4 billion and $12 billion since its shares debuted on the Abu Dhabi Securities Exchange in March.

-It also inked a supply deal valued at $450-550 million in September with PetroChina International but did not disclose the contract duration or supply volumes.
+A large portion of the value is the 14-year India Oil Corp deal reached in July worth between $7 billion and $9 billion.

-(Reporting by Yuka Obayashi in Tokyo and Emily Chow in Kuala Lumpur; Editing by Sohini Goswami)
+(Reporting by Yuka Obayashi in Tokyo, Emily Chow in Kuala Lumpur and Yousef Saba in Dubai; Editing by Sohini Goswami and Louise Heavens)

 ((emily.chow@thomsonreuters.com; Reuters Messaging: emily.chow.thomsonreuters.com@reuters.net))